 |1.4.2||Proportion of total adult population with secure tenure rights to land, (a) with legally recognized documentation, and (b) who perceive their rights to land as secure, by sex and type of tenure|

-Access to basic services is vital for poverty alleviation efforts.
-Target 1.4 encompasses the proportion of people using basic drinking water services and basic sanitation services.
-Over the past few decades, significant progress has been made globally in enhancing access to these essential services.
+Access to basic services plays an indispensable role in efforts to alleviate poverty.
+Target 1.4 focuses on the proportion of the population using essential services such as clean drinking water and sanitation.
+Over the past decades, there has been a notable global progression in expanding access to these vital services.

-Despite increased access to water, approximately 771 million people lacked basic access to water services in 2020, with half of them residing in sub-Saharan Africa.
+Nevertheless, as of 2020, approximately 771 million individuals were without basic access to water services, half of whom lived in Sub-Saharan Africa.
 Furthermore, 1.7 billion people lacked access to basic sanitation.
-The UN states that “achieving universal access to safely managed sanitation by 2030 will require a quadrupling of current rates of progress.”
+To achieve universal access to safely managed sanitation by 2030, the UN has stated that we need to quadruple the current pace of progress.

-The target of access to basic services also encompasses peoples’ land and property rights.
-This is measured by the proportion of the total adult population with secure tenure rights to land, (a) with legally recognized documentation, and (b) who perceive their rights to land as secure, by sex and type of tenure.
-As of June 2021, 34 countries had reported data on this target, which is set to be further developed in 2022.
+In addition to water and sanitation, access to basic services also includes secure land and property rights for people.
+This is measured by the percentage of the adult population with secure land tenure rights, with legally recognized documentation, and who perceive their rights as secure, considering the gender and type of tenure.
+As of May 2023, few countries had reported data on this measure, with more comprehensive data collection planned.

 In the Nordic countries, as in other high-income nations, access to basic services is well-established and nearly universal.
-Consequently, the OECD’s combined assessment for this indicator indicates that all Nordic countries have already achieved this target.
+Consequently, the combined assessment for this indicator is that all Nordic countries have already met the target for 2030.

 By 2030, build the resilience of the poor and those in vulnerable situations and reduce their exposure and vulnerability to climate-related extreme events and other economic, social and environmental shocks and disasters